HP-IDOL-OnDemand/HPSentimentAnalysis/IdolSentimentAnalysis/INSTALL.md

 TEST AND RUNTIME REQUIREMENTS
 =============================

-Because this system connects with IBM IdolOnDemand's API, you need to provide your API key during testing and at runtime.
+Because this system connects with HP IdolOnDemand's API, you need to provide your API key during testing and at runtime.

 `src/test/resources/idol.properties.template` is a template file that you can use to facilitate this during testing.